 Dr. Woolery is a member of the Ecoartnetwork, over 200 invitational members located internationally, who practice, teach, write, and research at the intersection of art and science, and address global ecological concerns.

 Dr. Woolery conducts her research in the Sonoran Desert in SE Arizona.
 Seen here teaching a young person 'shadow drawing' an ABPE research method used to study biodiversity.

 All artwork and photos on this page copyright L.A.
 Woolery.

 About -- Dr. Lee Ann Woolery

-With a focus on divergent ways of knowing, Dr. Lee Ann Woolery pioneered Art-Based Perceptual Ecology, (ABPE) a unique interdisciplinary approach for ecological research.
+With a focus on divergent ways of knowing, Dr. Lee Ann Woolery pioneered Art-Based Perceptual Ecology, (ABPE) a unique interdisciplinary approach for conducting ecological field research.
 Dr. Woolery holds a Ph.D. in Environmental Studies from Antioch University New England.
 Her field study in Desert Ecology was conducted in the Sonoran Desert in both Arizona and Mexico.
-Dr. Woolery’s dissertation: Art-based perceptual ecology as a way of knowing the language of place, can be purchased by contacting her at woolery.la AT gmail.com
+Dr. Woolery’s dissertation: Art-based perceptual ecology as a way of knowing the language of place, can be purchased by contacting her at dr.woolery AT ecoartexpeditions.com

 Research in the Sonoran Desert